jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <a href="https://gfycat.com/ifr/ObedientNiftyBlackbear" target="_blank" class="button small">Reader</a>

-Decade after decade more people left farms and their craft jobs, and entered a factory.
-Thereafter, most ordinary people worked huge machines on the production line.
+Decade after decade, more people left farms and their craft jobs and entered a factory.
+After that, most ordinary people worked huge machines on the production line.

 Coordinating all these machines and workers required a lot of oversight, and hence a lot of managers.
-There was no was no other way to be sure all workers were organized to the strict rhythm of the production line.
+There was no other way to be sure workers were organized to the strict rhythm of the production line.
 So, while ordinary people were benefiting from newer and better products, they had to sacrifice the individuality they once enjoyed as specialists on Main Street.

 The mass-production of the Industrial Age is when one-sided jobs with rigid oversight became embedded in our work culture.
-In early assembly lines supervisors even inspected toilets to be sure workers weren't lying.
+In early assembly lines, supervisors even inspected toilets to be sure workers weren't lying.

 It sounds ridiculous, but it shows how vital coordination was.
 Workers were merely extensions of a great machine with strict orders from the Industrial Age player god to cure its poverty.
 Any kink in the chain was a delay in the assembly line that might cause the whole machine to stop and society to suffer.

-Evev with its obvious drawbacks, mass-production worked wonders.
-By concentrating production in a few factories, and only making a few standarized products, the Industrial Age player god got much for efficient.
+Even with its apparent drawbacks, mass-production worked wonders.
+By concentrating production in a few factories, and only making a few standardized products, the Industrial Age player god got much for efficient.
 With the profits of efficiency, society could keep upgrading its technology.
 As a result, roads got paved, mail was delivered in trucks, and fridges kept food fresh year-round.
-Mass-production was so succesful it quickly spread itself around the world.
+Mass-production was so successful it quickly spread itself around the world.

 Enter Big Government and Big Business.
 The former helped regulate the latter as companies installed colossal production lines and supply chains across the globe.
-Most people call the expansion of mass-production as a worldwide economic policy, globalization.
+Most people call the expansion of mass-production as a global economic policy, globalization.

 Globalization accelerated after World War II (1939-1945).
-After defeating truly evil fascism, Left and Right helpd spread the policy of mass-production to places like East Asia.
-When the Soviet Union collapsed (1991) Left/Right spread mass-production almost everywhere using a mentality that "greed is good".
+After defeating truly evil fascism, Left and Right helped spread the policy of mass-production to places like South American and East Asia.
+When the Soviet Union collapsed (1991), Left/Right spread mass-production to almost every part of the globe, using a mentality that "greed is good".
 Meaning greed will help cure the world's poverty.

 Big Government and Big Business thought the world was as a single ecosystem.

 The competition between massive corporations to be the "fittest" who survived in the world economy was intense.
-As a result of this cut-throught competition, mass-production chipped away at "Main Street" economics everywhere.
+As a result of this cut-through competition, mass-production chipped away at "Main Street" economics everywhere.
 The welders, craftsman, and other specialists on Main Street were (supposedly) officially obsolete.

-However, living an ordinary life on Main Street today, makes it easy to realize something extremely important, but also quite obvious.
+However, living an ordinary life on Main Street today makes it easy to realize something extremely important, but also quite obvious.

 We don't ride horses anymore.
 Nor do we use steam power lathes to build our stuff.
 In fact, we live in the world our ancestors dreamed of making.
 We have high-speed internet, sanitation systems, fresh water, and most noteworthy, advanced robotics.

 Of all the problems we have today, too little food, too cold houses, too slow transportation aren't on the list.
-Instead we suffer different problems on the frontline.
+Instead, we suffer different issues on the frontline.

 We only keep the policy of mass-production because some people (guess who) like it.